Ten Real Estate Marketing Ideas

 Savvy buyers will want to know what the cost of owning your home is, and a realistic assessment includes utility costs.
 Making your utility bills available is a small marketing step that can save you the hassle of finding them on the fly.
 If you are lucky enough to have a home that has relatively low energy costs, you might also include average utility usage in your selling points.
-As a Realtor I can tell you that one of the most common questions buyer’s will ask for is your utility bills.
+As a Realtor, I can tell you that one of the most common questions buyer’s will ask for is your utility bills.
 Expect it and be prepared in advance.

 List of Service Providers

 Buyers love convenience.
-They want their new home to be enjoyable and easy to live in, and this is something you can play off of in your marketing efforts.
+They want their new home to be enjoyable and comfortable to live in, and this is something you can play off of in your marketing efforts.
 One way to do this is to compile a list of service providers for your area.

 If you have businesses you use and can recommend, such as house cleaners, landscapers, heating company or even driveway plowing services, make that information available now.
 Buyers will see that all of their needs can be taken care of by trusted professionals, and they need only reference a single sheet of paper to find help.
-This shows that your are prepared and proud of your home and the folks who take care of it for you.
+This shows that you are prepared and proud of your home and the folks who take care of it for you.

 Annual Pest Control

 Some homes are in areas where pests can become a serious problem if left unchecked.
 This is not a bad thing if pests can be controlled through an annual visit by a pest control professional.
 If this is a service you use, make that information available to buyers in a positive light.
-Let them know that you have a service that works well for you, and that they can do the same to keep their home pest free.
+Let them know that you have a service that works well for you and that they can do the same to keep their home pest free.